- B -

 Ans we missed it, lost it forever.

-Robert Browning, Youth and Art
+Robert Browning, from Youth and Art

 - Grow old along with me!